suprafrontal/hemato.ai.docs/source/index.html.md

 png | image/png
 zip ★ | application/zip

-★ Zip files can containing jpg or png files.
+★ Zip files can contain jpg or png files.

+If the Content-Type header is missing, the file name extension for "file_name" provided is used to determine the file type.
+If no file type can be determined or provided, a 400 - Bad Request error is returned.

 ```shell